redhat-plumbers-in-action/advanced-commit-linter/README.md

 <!-- -->

 Advanced Commit Linter is a GitHub Action that lint commit messages of PR.
 It checks for issue trackers and upstream references.
-Results are displayed as a status check and Pull Request comment.
+Results can be displayed as a status check or Pull Request comment when used together with [issue-commentator](https://github.com/redhat-plumbers-in-action/issue-commentator) GitHub Action.

 ## How does it work